 Thicken My Wallet explains that the apparent “death of equities” as measured by outflows from equity mutual funds is misleading.
 Some of this money is shifting into stock ETFs.
 Something else to consider is that if money really had been flowing out of stocks, this would make this a good time to buy, not a bad one.

-Larry MacDonald lists some reasons to be cautious about owning commodities.
+Larry MacDonald (this web page has disappeared) lists some reasons to be cautious about owning commodities.
 I find the first bullet sufficiently compelling to keep me away.

 Canadian Capitalist reviews the book 10 Things I Wish Someone Had Told Me About Retirement.

 Big Cajun Man got tricked into signing up for a service and Bell is acting as the enforcer to make him pay the third party service provider.